nomilous/in./README.md

 require('child_process').exec( ...
 ```

-It's about how `in.` makes it so easy to camouflage.
+It's about how `in.` makes it easier to camouflage.

 So, [um?](https://github.com/nomilous/in./issues/1)